-Waterloo Game Jam is a thrice-annual, multi-day event hosted by The Games Institute (GI).
+Waterloo Game Jam, also commonly called the GI Jam, is a thrice-annual, multi-day event hosted by The Games Institute (GI).
 Each of these events are open to the public and are designed to appeal to a wide variety of playful people.

 Whether you have an idea for a game design in the works, or if game design has never crossed your mind, there is room for everyone!
 All levels of expertise and preparation are welcome.